hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 <img src="../img/propres_view.png" width="700">
 </p>

-***

-**Exercise**
-1. Take a look at the results table `propres`.
-Which celltypes show a significant change in composition between TN and cold7?
-2. Does this line up with what we observed in the counts table?

-***
+TODO what are these columns

 As a final step, we will **create a dataframe of celltype proportions in each sample**.
-We can use this later to explore the variability within groups and how results compare to a different approach.

 ```r
 props <- getTransformedProps(meta_sub$celltype,